mhweber/R-Spatial-Tutorials/RUserGroupWebinar.md

 ## Maps package provides convenient stock maps {.smaller .columns-2}
 <div class="notes">
-- Handy to use existing administrative units in R or from online databases when mapping in R
+- It's handy to use existing administrative units in R or from online databases when mapping in R
 </div>

 ```r